OOub/hummus/README.md

 2. execute ``cd release && ./testNetwork`` to run the spiking neural network

-**_Disclaimer: some of the applications bundled in with the simulator use a path relative to the executable to use one of the files present in the data folder.
+**_Disclaimer: some of the applications bundled with the simulator use a path relative to the executable to use one of the files present in the data folder.
 As such, executing ``./release/testNetwork`` instead of ``cd release && ./testNetwork`` could lead to an error message when the relative path is set incorrectly_**

 #### Premake Actions and Options